Whowong/WhatTheHack/xxx-ModernGitHubDev/Student/Challenge-00.md

 **[Home](../README.md)** - [Next Challenge >](./Challenge-01.md)

-**_This is a template for "Challenge Zero" which focuses on getting prerequisites set up for the hack.
-The italicized text provides hints & examples of what should or should NOT go in each section._**

-**_We have included links to some common What The Hack pre-reqs in this template.
-All common prerequisite links go to the WTH-CommonPrerequisites page where there are more details on what each tool's purpose is._**

-**_You should remove any common pre-reqs that are not required for your hack.
-Then add additional pre-reqs that are required for your hack in the Description section below._**

-**_You should remove all italicized & sample text in this template and replace with your content._**

 ## Introduction

 Thank you for participating in the ModernGitHubDev What The Hack.
 Before you can hack, you will need to set up some prerequisites.